pritamfocal/document/SDK/app_in_app.rst

     -  numberPlate: Number plate of the car its mandatory to pass.
     -  baseUrl: Based on this url developer can change the environment of the SDK.Developer will get this from focalx
     -  call_back_url: This is the callback url that our application will use for opening your application
+    -  browser_type: In this field if you specify the chrome or safari, it will opne the callbackurl in specific browser type.
+In case of application you can ignore, this field